ajhenley/gitbook/msmackleberrys_gradebook_assignment.md

 <!--djw:done-->
 Mrs Mackleberry needs a new grade book.
 She heard about the great job you did with Professor Strongheim's grade book and wants one of her own.

-Create a Dynamic Web Application (do not add to an existing project!) that allows multiple users to enter grades (0-100).
-Not only that.
-The user must be able to sign in and can view only his or her grades.
-Furthermore, the user must be able to edit grades as well.
+Create a Dynamic Web Application (do not add to an existing project!).
+It should allow multiple users to enter grades (0-100).
+Users must be able to sign in.
+Each user can view his or her grades only.
+And the average of their grades.
+The user must be able to edit grades as well.
-Create a new Dynamic Web Application (do not add to an existing project!) that allows one user to enter grades (0-100).

-The grades entered should be added to a database table that should look like this:
+Your application should allow grades to be inserted to a database table.
+The table should look like this:

 **Grades Database**